zkoss/zk-angular-demo/src/main/webapp/docs/master_detail.md

 # Master-detail Demo

-The master-detail demo demonstrates how to use ZK Angular to build a CRUD demo
+This master-detail demo demonstrates how to use ZK Angular to build a CRUD demo

 <div class="runnable-example" ng-show="doc.sourceItems">
 	<nav class="runnable-example-tabs">